 Step 3: Get the IP range/subnet mask of your network

 Nmap needs a network ID to scan for the connected device on a specific network.
-So in order to find network ID, we will need our IP address and the subnet mask.
+So to find the network ID, we will need our IP address and the subnet mask.

 $ ip a